Accreditation valid until: 23. 9. 2030

 - Quality ISP and its proper implementation (checked by the supervisor).

 - Completion of the course Advances in Neurosciences.
 This is a two-week full-day course, which is an overview of current neuroscience research.
-It takes place at selected workplaces of Charles University and the Czech Academy of Sciences and Na Homolce Hospital.
+The course is taught by academic staff of the three Prague medical faculties of the Charles University and staff of the Czech Academy of Sciences and the National Institute of Mental Health.
 Tolerated absence is one and a half days.

 - Another course from the DSPB offer.